-As a Business Administration major, you can combine your degree with a related minor, double major, or a pre-professional program; earn a dual degree by studying abroad in Paris for a year; or transition directly into our MBA program.
+As a Business Administration major, you can combine your business emphasis with an additional business emphasis (dual emphasis), a related business minor, another major (dual major), or a pre-professional program.
+Opportunities also exist where you can earn a dual degree by studying in Paris for a year or transition directly into our MBA program.

 The School of Business offers many opportunities for you to become involved with on-campus events, clubs, and organizations.
 Our students also regularly participate (and excel) in national competitions with business students from other universities.

-Every Business major is required to complete an internship before graduation.
+Every student pursuing a bachelor degree in business is required to complete an internship before graduation.
 Concordia enjoys good working relationships with a large number of businesses in Southern California.
 Below are just a few examples of where our students have interned.

 Professors in the School of Business are active participants in helping you reach your educational goals.
 Our courses are developed and delivered by faculty who integrate classroom techniques with best business practices, real-world experience, as well as a Christian moral, ethical, and value perspective of leadership.